sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 *   **[RIPE RIS (Routing Information Service)](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data/):** Provides high-fidelity snapshots from a dense network of collectors, primarily in Europe.
 *   **[CAIDA BGP Stream](https://bgpstream.caida.org/):** A framework for analyzing both real-time and historical data from various sources.

-#### IPv4
-Earlier, I mentioned that I’m only looking at IPv4.
-You might be asking why I avoided IPv6.

-While IPv6 is critical, I’ve excluded it for now because its sheer scale breaks the "Logical Dominance" calculation.
-I measured dominance by counting unique IP addresses, and IPv6 is simply too vast to compare 1:1 with IPv4.

-Consider this: The smallest standard IPv6 assignment is a `/64`.
-That single subnet contains `18,446,744,073,709,551,616` addresses.
-You could fit the entire global IPv4 routing table inside that one subnet **4.3 billion times over**.

-If I treated every IP equally, a single home router with IPv6 would statistically obliterate a city hosting the entire legacy IPv4 Internet.

-- Total IPv6 Addresses: `340,282,366,920,938,463,463,374,607,431,768,211,456` or `340.28 undecillion`
-- Total IPv4 Addresses: `4,294,967,296` or `4.29 billion`

-IPv6 will require a fundamentally different dominance model that deserves its own treatment and time.
-Maybe next year!

 ---

 ### How BGP Shapes the Global Internet Map